Montana Department of Livestock

 GUIDANCE DOCUMENTS

-Guidance for Testing and Test Interpretation Flow Chart (PDF)
+ELISA Test Interpretation for Veterinarians Flow Chart (PDF)

 Guidance for owners of B. canis positive dog (PDF)